'An investment in the future' - new public charging points for electric cars in Sidmouth

 Sidmouth has its first two public charging points for electric cars.

-Two seven-kilowatt Tesla chargers have been installed in the car park of the Stowford Community Centre, and they will soon be listed on the national database of charging points.
+Two seven-kilowatt Rolec chargers have been installed in the car park of the Stowford Community Centre, and they will soon be listed on the national database of charging points.

 The co-director of the centre, Bob Weeks, described them as an 'investment in the future' that he hopes will be part of a Sidmouth-wide move towards a greener lifestyle.